 Dear Parents and Students,

-Please also see below for notices on our week 17 in review.
+Please see below for notices and notes on our week 14 in review.

 Reading, Writing and Inquiry

 For writing this week, among other things, students have also continued to work on personal narratives.
 These are a great read.
 Please talk with your children about these and ask them to share their story with you.

 This week students have continued to work on developing their spelling, grammar and punctuation skills as well as their reading and writing skills.
 As part of writing our focus has been on adding more descriptive detail to their writing.
 This week students have also finalised their PET bottle rocket experiments and are now working to complete their scientific reports on this.